Koch–Ahom conflicts: Conflicts

+Initial skirmishes

-In 1543, Suklenmung drove away the Koch garrison guarding the eastern frontier of Koch kingdom at the north bank of Brahmaputra to Sola Soon after, three Koch princes, with a view of revenge, captured a boat belonging to an Ahom officer.
+In 1543, Suklenmung drove away the Koch garrison guarding the eastern frontier of Koch kingdom at the north bank of Brahmaputra to Sola.
+Soon after, three Koch princes, with a view of revenge, captured a boat belonging to an Ahom officer.
 A battle ensued, compelling the Ahoms to retreat.
 The renewal of hostilities in 1546 costed the lives of those three Koch princes and Naranarayan launched an expedition against the Ahom kingdom.

 Battle of Pichala fort

 The Koches initially gained victory but soon were overturned by the Ahoms.
 After the completion of Gohain Kamal Ali (Note: Gohain Kamal Ali, an embanked road covering a distance of 350 miles stretching from Koch Behar to Narayanpur.) in 1547, a fort was erected at Narayanpur.
 An attack was made by the Koches on the Ahoms encamping at Pichala fort, resulting in a disastrous defeat of the Koches with heavy losses.
 This battle is known Pichalapariya ran.
 Thence Ahoms recovered all their lost tracts on their western frontier.